talysonxx/manga-catalog-in-js/README.md

 # Sobre

-A Manga catalog using react and Jikan API
+A Manga catalog using react, Jikan API and firebase